JTORRECRUZ/Sensors_IIS-NMPCF/README.md

 Input signals:
 - Input mixture signal: single-channel signal composed of both RS and WS.
-- Respiratory training signal: this single-channel consists of concatenation of different respiratory stages composed only of RS.
+- Respiratory training signal: single-channel composed of concatenation of different respiratory stages of RS.

 Output signals:
-- Estimated RS signal: this signal is composed of the WS obtained from the separation algorithm.
+- Estimated WS signal: this signal is composed of the WS obtained from the separation algorithm.
-- Estimated WS signal: this signal is composed of the RS removed in the separation algortihm to improve the sound quality of the WS contained in the input mixture signal.
+- Estimated RS signal: this signal is composed of the RS extracted in the separation algortihm.

 Files:
 - The main file to be run has been denoted as "Main_IIS_NMPCF.m".